-Diamond production, the country’s second largest export, grew swiftly until 2006, when production volume reached 9.2 million carats.
-Since then, production has fluctuated between 8.2 and 9.2 million carats, growing by 4%, reaching 9 million carats.
-The country has still high potential to expand mining, since only 40% of the Angolan mining resources are known.
+The second largest export product in Angola is diamonds.
+Diamond production grew swiftly until 2006, when production volume reached 9.2 million carats.
+Since then, production has fluctuated between 8.2 and 9.2 million carats.
+In 2015, it grew by 4% and reached 9 million carats.
+The country has still high potential to expand mining since only 40% of the Angolan mining resources are known.
 Diamond exploration is being conducted in 13 provinces and 108 new projects are available for private investors.

 Angola has maintained political stability since the end of the civil war in 2002.
 In February 2010, the Constitution established a presidential parliamentary system.
 Under the new system, the president is no longer elected by direct popular vote, but instead the head of the party winning the most seats in Parliament becomes president.
 The 2010 Constitution sets a limit of two, five-year presidential terms.

-Development challenges include reducing the dependency on oil and diversifying the economy, rebuilding its infrastructure, improving institutional capacity, governance, public financial management systems, human development indicators and the living conditions of the population.
+Angola has made substantial progress in economic and political terms since the end of the war in 2002.
+However, the country continues to face massive developmental challenges which include reducing the dependency on oil and diversifying the economy, rebuilding its infrastructure, improving institutional capacity, governance, public financial management systems, human development indicators and the living conditions of the population.
 Large pockets of the population still remain in poverty and without adequate access to basic services and could benefit from more inclusive development policies.